-How we navigate this moment will determine whether this new era of aid leads to a new era of suffering for millions of people, or whether we embrace it as an opportunity to prioritise aid that is impactful and effective.
+How we navigate this moment will determine whether this new era of aid leads to a new era of suffering for millions of people, or whether we choose to prioritise aid that is impactful and effective.

 16 December 2023.
 Secteur, Ouagadougou, Burkina Faso.
 Aida Ouedraogo, 28, holds her son Yann.
 Photo: Sibiri Sawadogo for the IRC.